manell0/MileStone-1-Couronne/README.md

 #### Contact Page

-- [ ] The contact page is unchanged regardless of the size of devices used.
+- [ x ] The contact page is unchanged regardless of the size of devices used.
 In addition to the header (see above).

-- [ ] Contact Form - The form is not validated.
+- [ x ] Contact Form - The form is not validated.
   - Depending on the time, maybe I just make the contact link only to ba a meil to link ....

 ### Existing Features